Back to Outer Coast Calendar Home

 I grew up in Sitka, Alaska, a town of about 9,000 people on the outer coast of the southeastern Alaskan archipelago.
 For about ten years I worked as a shipwright repairing wooden fishing boats, went to boatbuilding school in England for a year, and cofounded the Sitka Shipwrights Cooperative.
 I also worked as a deckhand on trollers and longliners.

-I learned wood engraving around 1992 from Dale DeArmond, who had just moved back to Sitka.
-In 1996 I started doing art and my calendar, The Outer Coast calendar of art and poetry.
-In 2000 I received an MFA in printmaking at Tyler School of Art, in Philadelphia.
+I learned wood engraving from Dale DeArmond, and in 2000 I received an MFA in printmaking at Tyler School of Art, in Philadelphia.

 And, getting way into the history of our little town.
 I have a blog at www.sitkaartblog.wordpress.com.
 I am currently working on a book about Sheldon Jackson School and College, supported by a 2014 Rasmuson Foundation Individual Artist Award.
 Over the past few years Alice Smith and I have interviewed many former students and staff from this fascinating institution, and I am working on getting those out into the world.